Jpipe001/METAR/README.md

 ![IMG_2916](https://user-images.githubusercontent.com/24758833/157294109-c94372d3-fa67-4a66-8e46-7be0fdde13f8.JPG)

-Of course, All of this can be mounted in a frame and be made much more presentable.
+#### Of course, All of this can be mounted in a frame and be made much more presentable.

 ---

-+ HTML DISPLAYS : Can be accesed by any device connected to a WiFi local network.
++ HTML DISPLAYS : Can be accesed by **any device connected to the WiFi local network.**

 + Just Enter the Logical Address http://metar.local or the IP Address in your Browser.